Sergio Marchionne, auto legend, steps down as CEO of Fiat Chrysler

 Plunging Fiat sales leave its American future in doubt

-Marchionne, who has been CEO since 2004, rebuilt the company into a debt-free, profitable global automaker.
+Marchionne was the CEO of Fiat when he brought Chrysler out of bankruptcy in 2009.
+He rebuilt the company into a debt-free, profitable global automaker.

-It merged with Fiat about four years ago.
+Chrysler fully merged with Fiat about four years ago.

 Last year, the combined company sold 2 million vehicles in the United States, more than double its sales in the dark days of 2009.
 Globally, FCA sold 4.7 million cars last year.